readytotest/readytotest.github.io/README.md

 # Whenever a commit is pushed to the main branch, GH Actions runs a smoke test against the GH Page

 !
-I find demo sites on the internet and write automation tests against them !
 Currently working on tests for the OrangeHRM demo site

 - Run Cypress from terminal (Not GUI) to output reports